 - If the grape jelly is still a tad too runny, cook for a few minutes longer.
 Test the jelly every 5 - 10 minutes until you get the desired consistency.
-Don’t cook for longer than 60 minutes however, as this will overcook the jelly/jam on my stove.
+I don’t cook for longer than 60 minutes because this overcooks the jelly/jam on my stove.
 The time may change according to your stove and pan that you use.

 - Remove the lemon peel, and let the jam cool down slightly.